thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [microui, by rxi](https://github.com/rxi/microui): can't mention IMGUIs without mentioning this one. a tiny IMGUI system written in C with zero allocations that can render on anything that is able to draw rectangles and text.

+<h2 id="graphics">computer graphics</h2>

+- [Raytracing in One Weekend Series](https://raytracing.github.io/): A public domain (CC0) series of books that teaches the reader how to write a tiny raytracer with more than just circles.

 <h2 id="music">some tunez</h2>

 this is, straight up, just links to music I like to listen to, ordered alphabetically, with links to the artist and the album the song is from, if applicable. if no official playlist exists, I might make one and put links to that instead.

-> note: the categories they are in don't imply they're only reachable there. it's just that that's where I'd most likely listen to the tune/album/artist if I didn't have the songs previously downloaded, or just where was the first place I found the song at.
+> note: the categories they are in don't imply they're only reachable there. it's just that that was the first place I found the song at.

 ### SoundCloud